confluentinc/ksql/docs-md/tutorials/basics-docker.md

 For runtime statistics and query details run: DESCRIBE EXTENDED <Stream,Table>;
 ```

+### 5. Insert another stream

-Add stream of 3rd party orders into the existing output stream:
+Add a stream of 3rd-party orders into the existing output stream:

 ```sql
 INSERT INTO ALL_ORDERS SELECT '3RD PARTY' AS SRC, * FROM ORDERS_SRC_3RDPARTY;